IBM-Cloud/docs/services/BlockStorage/blockstorage_about.md

 * Specify a particular device that you provide.
 * Specify that the system automatically selects an available device name.

 The virtual server performs its I/O operations directly with the specified device and its associated backend.
-No volume read/write data passes through the {{site.data.keyword.blockstorageshort}} service.
+Volume read/write data does not pass through the {{site.data.keyword.blockstorageshort}} service.

 ## Snapshots
 {: #using-snapshots-concept}